Check Your E-mail and Activate Your Password

-About 5 days after we receive your application, we'll e-mail you a B-Number and User ID.
-Once you receive your B-Number and User ID, activate your password.
+After we receive your application, we'll e-mail you a Reference Number and User ID.
+Once you receive these, activate your password.
 You must do this before you can successfully complete the rest of your application.

-- You may also be asked to submit a Mid-term Grade Report (125k .pdf) during application review
+You may also be asked to submit a Course Progress Report (125k .pdf) during application review

-All admitted students who have a FAFSA on file (and sent to Binghamton University) receive a financial aid award notification via e-mail from Financial Aid Services in November for spring admission and in March for fall admission.
+All admitted students who have a FAFSA on file (and sent to Binghamton University) receive a financial aid award notification via e-mail from Financial Aid Services.

 Notes for Special Applicants

 Decker School of Nursing's Baccalaureate Accelerated Track (BAT) Program is open to students who hold a bachelor's or graduate degree in a field other than nursing who wish to enroll in nursing school.

 Priority Dates and Deadlines